Updated: 10 hours ago

 Wisconsin Veteran Hiring Preference (Civil Service)

 The State of Wisconsin offers employment preference to disabled veterans and combat veterans who served during specific periods.
-Preference applies to competitive hiring that require a Civil Service exam.
+Preference applies to competitive hiring that requires a Civil Service exam.

 Ten points are added to the qualifying veteran’s final exam score.
 Military spouses of disabled or deceased eligible veterans may also be eligible for employment preference.